 NHS Supply Chain ran a number of successful regional events throughout March 2013 focussing on raising awareness of the EU Directive 2010/32/EU and the support available from NHS Supply Chain to help trusts implement changes to their clinical processes.
 We would like to thank all the NHS clinical staff who attended the events.
 Don’t worry if you were unable to attend, we can still help you.

 Our clinical nurse advisors are experienced professionals who can work with clinical teams at your trusts to give expert advice on the effective implementation of the guidance; help with a joint implementation plan as well as discussing product and supply options.

-To find out how we can help your trust, contact your NHS Supply Chain Account Manager.
+To find out how we can help your trust, contact your NHS Supply Chain Customer Relationship Manager.